Tracking Shows Russian Meddling Efforts Evolving Ahead Of 2018 Midterms

 Hamilton 68 is a project that has been tracking Russian influence networks on Twitter for more than six months, watching as Kremlin-linked bots and social media amplifiers seek to inject themselves into national controversies, like #ReleaseTheMemo, the Charlottesville white nationalist rally and the NFL kneeling controversy.

 Bots are automated accounts that repeatedly churn out tweets.
-They can be used to support a narrative or retweet other messages in order to falsely amplify a message.
+They can be used to support a narrative or retweet other messages to falsely amplify a message.

-This project has identified and monitors 600 Twitter accounts linked to Russian influence operations and continuously update the results through an online 'dashboard.'
+This project has identified and monitors 600 Twitter accounts linked to Russian influence operations and continuously updates the results through an online dashboard.
 The tracking effort is part of the Alliance for Securing Democracy, a bipartisan initiative hosted by the German Marshall Fund of the United States.

-After more than half a year of tracking Russian influence on Twitter, the project's staff have noticed deeper trends that reveal how the Russian government tries to get its own message out to more Americans.
+After more than half a year of tracking Russian influence on Twitter, the project's staff members have seen deeper trends that reveal how the Russian government tries to get its own message out to more Americans.
 In addition to fanning controversies, Hamilton 68 noticed that the bots are trying to expand American exposure to Russian foreign policy propaganda, in part by slipping it into innocuous conversations.

 Amplifying #ReleaseTheMemo and #TakeAKnee